 Origin of phase rule

 A rule used in thermodynamics stating that the number of degrees of freedom in a physical system at equilibrium is equal to the number of chemical components in the system minus the number of phases plus the constant 2.
-Also called Gibbs phase rule.
-See also phase transition, state of matter.
+Also called Gibbs phase rule See also phase transition state of matter.